content-left-bg.png

 Before the activity, all adult supervisors:

-• must be familiar with the contents of the CARA record
+• must be familiar with the contents of the CARA record, including the emergency and supervision plans.

-During the activity, all adult supdeakin ervisors:
+During the activity, all adult supervisors:

-• must comply with control measures from the CARA record and adapt as hazards arise
+• must comply with control measures from the CARA record and adapt as hazards arise.

-• must suspend the activity if the conditions become unfavourable.
+The activity must be suspended if the conditions become unfavourable.

 Supervisor qualifications

-At least one adult supervisor is required to be:
+At least 1 adult supervisor is either:

 • an early childhood teacher, or a director or nominated supervisor of an approved early childhood education and care service, with qualifications in child-related studies and experience in a supervisory role.